Agreement reached on cycling corridor

 Public webinars and community questions

-We held two online community information sessions to share information regarding the options and to answer community questions.
-You can find the slide deck shown at the webinar in the document library on this page.
+We held three online community information sessions to share information regarding the options and to answer community questions.
+You can find the slide deck shown at webinars one and two in the document library on this page.

 Webinar one: 4pm to 5pm on Sunday 21 April